eco/eco-routes-stoyan/scripts/semantic-release/README.md

 - `NPM_TOKEN`: For publishing to npm
 - `PRIVATE_KEY`: Deployer wallet private key
 - `ALCHEMY_API_KEY`: Used for contract deployment and verification
-- `CONTRACT_VERIFICATION_KEYS`: API keys for etherscan verification
+- `VERIFICATION_KEYS`: API keys for etherscan verification

 ## Testing Locally